 During times of great crisis, we always seem to band together as one nation.
 96% of people who volunteer say it makes them feel happier knowing they are doing something to improve society.
 Volunteering showcases your talents and has been known to lead others down career paths, like teachers or nurses.
 Businesses even look for volunteering jobs on your resume because it shows you have teamwork skills and a giving personality.
 Here are some ways in which you can help out during these tough times.
+Five Ways to Be Helpful During the COVID-19 Pandemic:

 The American Red Cross is suffering from a blood shortage.
 People are afraid to go to the hospitals and clinics, fearing they would catch COVID-19.
 A blood shortage doesn’t sound that bad to people because most of them think it’ll never happen to them.
 Every two seconds someone needs a blood transfusion.
 That means 4.5 million people a year get transfusions.
 A blood shortage means this life-saving product will be ration, which could lead to the death of millions.
 If interested contact the Red Cross directly to learn when and where your nearest blood drive is.
 If there’s not one planned, contact your physician about donating.